cheerss/CrossFormer/detection/README.md

-# CrossFormer Detection
+# CrossFormer++ Detection

-Our detection code is developed on top of [MMDetection v2.8.0](https://github.com/open-mmlab/mmdetection/tree/v2.8.0).
+Our detection code is developed on top of [MMDetection v2.26.0](https://github.com/open-mmlab/mmdetection/tree/v2.26.0).

 For more details please refer to our paper [CrossFormer: A Versatile Vision Transformer Based on Cross-scale Attention](https://arxiv.org/pdf/2108.00154.pdf).